FaustinCarter/scraps/docs/_build/html/_sources/Example2_LotsOfData.rst.txt

     import os

-    #Add the pyres folder to the path.
+    #Add the scraps folder to the path.
 You can skip this if you used pip to install scraps.
     import sys
     sys.path.append(os.getcwd()+'scraps/')